CButterfield27/BO1GobblegumsMod/README.md

 * Fade in on selection (token-based)
 * Uses line hides automatically when `gum.uses_description` is empty and shares the same fade/autohide tokens as the rest of the block
+* Gift Card uses line: "Press D-Pad Right to activate.
+(1 use)"
 * Auto-hide after `GG_TC_AUTOHIDE_SECS` (default 7.5s) using a guarded token; newer shows invalidate pending hides.
 * Hides immediately on selection change, round cleanup, `gg_gum_cleared`, death, or disconnect.
 * Refresh on state change